RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

 Click the donate button, then choose your dollar amount and be sure to select "Make this a monthly donation" before finalizing.

 We know that budgets have been tight due to COVID, we generally don't have to ask for donations regularly since we have been blessed the past 16 years with generous donors whenever we have fundraised.
-Unfortunately due to COVID, our biggest fundraiser and multiple smaller ones had to be cancelled and we have had lots of surrenders with medical issues this year, especially the past 4 months.
+Unfortunately due to COVID, our biggest fundraiser and multiple smaller ones had to be cancelled.

 We would love to keep on helping bunnies as we have, but our board members have come to the realization that we need a better long-term solution to help us ensure we consistently have the funding we need every month.